OctopusDeploy/docs/docs/administration/managing-infrastructure/performance/index.md

 - Look to see if the performance problem occurs, and goes away, on a regular basis.
 This can indicate another process hogging resources periodically.

 ### Slow loading dashboard or project overview pages

-This is usually caused by long retention policies.
+Long retention policies usually cause this.
 Consider tightening up your retention policies to keep less releases.
 It can also be caused by the sheer number of projects you are using to model your deployments.

 You can use the **CONFIGURE** button on the dashboard to limit the projects and/or environments shown to you.
 Filtering out the unneeded projects and environments on your dashboard can significantly reduce the amount of data needing to be returned, which will improve speed.

 ### Slow database

 If a particular database operation takes a long time you'll see a message similar to: `{Insert/Delete/Update/Reader} took 8123ms in transaction '{transaction-name}'`.
 The timer is started when the operation starts, ending when the operation is completed (including any retries for transient failure recovery).

 Actions to take when you see messages similar to this in your log: